thejohnfreeman/xpring-py/README.rst

 Sign / Verify
 -------------

-A :class:`Wallet` can sign and verify arbitrary bytes, but you'll generally want to leave these low-level responsibilities to the :class:`Client`.
+A ``Wallet`` can sign and verify arbitrary bytes, but you'll generally want to leave these low-level responsibilities to the ``Client``.

 .. code-block:: python